Locally loop algebras and locally affine Lie algebras: Introduction

-where $\delta$ is the Kronecker delta.
-Then, by the fundamental property \eqref{fpat} of a LEALA in Lemma \ref{FPAT}, the brackets on $D^m$ and $D^{-m}$ are determined by the defining bilinear form $\mathcal B$ of $\mathcal L$.
-The concrete brackets are described in Example \ref{exampleLALA}.

-To conclude this introduction, we briefly describe the contents of the paper.
-In Section 2, we define a locally Lie $G$-torus and a locally Lie $1$-torus as a special case.
-We introduce a locally loop algebra which turns out to be a centerless locally Lie $1$-torus in Section 3.
-Here we classify locally Lie $1$-tori in general.
-We prove that a centerless locally Lie $1$-torus is uniquely determined by a root system extended by $\Bbb Z$, and it is a locally loop algebra or a universal covering of a locally loop algebra.
-In Section 4 we recall a LEALA and define a LALA.
-We prove some general properties of a LEALA or a LALA.
-We will see that the core of a LALA is a universal covering of a locally loop algebra.
-In Section 5 we construct many examples of LALAs, which will be all.
-In Section 6 and 7 we classify untwisted LALAs and twisted LALAs.
-We show that the examples in Section 5 exhaust all LALAs.
+The remainder of this paper is organized as follows.
+In Section 2, we define a locally Lie $G$-torus and we consider a locally Lie $1$-torus as a special case.
+In Section 3, we introduce a locally loop algebra, which is a centerless locally Lie $1$-torus.
+We classify locally Lie $1$-tori in general.
+We prove that a centerless locally Lie $1$-torus is uniquely determined by a root system extended by $\Bbb Z$, and that a locally Lie $1$-torus is a locally loop algebra or a universal covering of a locally loop algebra.
+In Section 4, we recall the definition of a LEALA and we prove some general properties of a LEALA.
+In Section 5, we summarize and prove several properties related to LEALAs of nullity $0$.
+In Section 6, we define a LALA.
+We show that the core of a LALA is a universal covering of a locally loop algebra and we then construct many examples of LALAs.
+In Sections 7 and 8, we classify untwisted LALAs and twisted LALAs.
+Finally, we provide our main theorem. \begin{theorem} The examples in Example \ref{exampleLALA} comprise all LALAs. \end{theorem} In Section 9, we discuss standard LALAs.